rewiringamerica/surrogate_modeling/docs/features_upgrades.md

     >             - Insulation Ceiling|R-7
     >             - Insulation Ceiling|R-13

-    is equivalent to the following psuedocode:
+    is equivalent to the following pseudocode:

     ```python
     #condition = attic_insulation_IECC_CZ1A